iai-group/UserSimCRS/docs/source/interaction_model.rst

 Intents
 -------

-TODO: Update DKs intent link page once it is available Intents are dialogue actions that can be performed by the participants in a dialogue.
+.. todo:: Update DKs intent link page once it is available Intents are dialogue actions that can be performed by the participants in a dialogue.
 UserSimCRS uses DialogueKit's `implementation <https://github.com/iai-group/dialoguekit/tree/main/docs>`_ for intents.